ryanleonbutler/black_star/README.md

 ### **Developer Notes**

 I am a big fan of programming, Star Wars and RPG's.
-Eager to learn Python, I thought it would be an awesome project to develop a game, taking all my interests as the inspiration.
+Eager to learn Go, I thought it would be an awesome project to develop a game, taking all my interests as the inspiration.
 What I ended up with was a sci-fi world, far far away in a Galaxy no one has ever heard from.